 If you are planning on traveling with minors, remember that all children 18 years of age or younger entering Guatemala accompanied by only one parent or legal guardian must have a NOTARIZED letter of consent from the other parent stating the child/children have his/her permission to enter the country.
 Single parents need a notarized documentation of divorce decree or death certificate of spouse.
 Minors unaccompanied by either parent require a NOTARIZED letter of consent signed by both parents.
-Please visit the Embassy of the United States web site for Guatemala to obtain more information. https://guatemala.usembassy.gov/information_for_travelers_and_residents.html
+Please visit the Embassy of the United States website for Guatemala to obtain more information.

 Sailfish in this area are abundant year-round, and since 1994, the fleet has averaged more than 20 billfish raised per day, per boat, YEAR-ROUND!
-The rainy season during mid-July through September coincides with the slower travel period for anglers heading to Guatemala, with October through June being prime booking months.
-The larger sailfish (up to 150 pounds) are usually taken during the Fall months, but for pure volume of 80 to 100-pound fish, the December through June timeframe is fantastic.
+The rainy season from mid-July through September coincides with the slower travel period for anglers heading to Guatemala, with October through June being prime booking months.
+The larger sailfish (up to 150 pounds) are usually taken during the Fall months, but for a pure volume of 80 to 100-pound fish, the December through June timeframe is fantastic.
 During these winter and spring months, you can often experience 20 to 40 bites per day.
-Lodge statistics show that numerous 40-plus sailfish release days have been experienced in every month of the year.
+Lodge statistics show that numerous 40-plus sailfish release days have been experienced every month of the year.
 Days with finicky or non-aggressive feeders are few and far between.

 Marlin adds to the excitement and they generally show up in concentrations for a week or more several times a year.
 At any time, a run to the far offshore drop can normally put you on yellowfin tuna as well as blue marlin that can average 400 pounds.
 Usually, while targeting sailfish, every Casa Vieja boat will encounter a marlin every third day during the year.
 This number can be seriously upped by requesting a day or days that focus entirely on marlin.
-Throughout the year, there are also great numbers of football-sized tuna, and dolphin in the 20 to 40-pound range that is readily available.
+Throughout the year, there are also great numbers of football-sized tuna, and dolphin in the 20 to 40-pound range are readily available.

 For more than a decade, billfish conservation has been central to Casa Vieja and the fishing fleet’s philosophy.
-With a total release policy, these captains also exclusively use circle hooks with bait and billfish when operating.
+With a total release policy, these captains also exclusively use circle hooks with bait billfish when operating.
 As innovators in this style of fishing, they have upped their hook-up ratios while ensuring a far healthier condition of all released fish.
-Guatemala’s fishing laws are exemplary of a strong national marine conservation ethic and of a country which is the region’s leader in billfish protection.
+Guatemala’s fishing laws are exemplary of a strong national marine conservation ethic and of a country that is the region’s leader in billfish protection.
 Although always under test by commercial interests, the future of billfishing in Guatemalan waters appears quite secure.

 Boats and Equipment